Baloch people: Turkmenistan

 Baloch are also found in Turkmenistan mainly Merv and smaller numbers in other areas.
 They immigrated into the Merv and the Murghab River inland delta from the areas west and north of Herat, Afghanistan, Chakhansur District in the province of Nimruz and Iran in the mid 19th century.
 In 1926 the Baluch of Merv Oasis numbered 9,974.
 Their numbers fell to 7,842 in the official statistics by 1959 but then rose to 12,582 by 1970 and 18,997 by 1979.

 Diaspora

 Persian Gulf Countries

-The Baluch people have a notable presence in the Persian Gulf countries, many of which are in Oman, Kuwait, UAE, Qatar, and Bahrain.
+The Baluch people have a notable presence in the Persian Gulf countries, including: Oman, Kuwait, UAE, Qatar, and Bahrain.

 North America

 There was substantial immigration of ethnic Baloch in the United States and Canada who are mainly political refugees and immigrants seeking economic opportunity.
 A 2015 eight-part documentary by VSH News, the first Balochi language news channel, called Balochs in America, shows that Baloch Americans live in different parts of the United States, including Washington D.C., New York, Texas, North Carolina and Washington.